School Information System

 Stephen Morello, Mr. Klein’s communications director, issued a statement saying parent involvement “has been an important priority from the beginning of our reform efforts.”

-One thought on “NYC Schools: Administration, Teachers Union and Parents”
+One response to “NYC Schools: Administration, Teachers Union and Parents”

 1. This quote reminds me of the process used to create and implement West’s English Curriculum Reduction Plan and the Non-academic Middle School Model.
 Just substitute those for Lobby Day: